cazena/public/spark-kudu examples/scala-kudu/README.md

 ## Part 0: Kerberos & Spark-Shell

-Once you have used `ssh` to get in, use `$ kinit user` to gain permission.
+This part only applies if you are using a kerberos enabled spark & kudu system.
+Use `$ kinit user` to gain permission with your ticket-granting ticket (TGT).
 You will then be prompted to enter your password.
-Check using `$klist` to see if it's there
+Check using `$klist` to see if the TGT is there.

 To start up the spark-shell, use the following command:
 ```